nosway/sfs/README.md

 The source code of sfs was written by referring to
 aufs (https://github.com/krinkinmu/aufs), ext2 and minix file systems.

+This code was written and tested for Linux kernel 3.15 or before.

 On-disk file system layout

 - Super Block